-The WristWidget® should only be worn when you see a change of weight bearing tolerance when you put it on.
-When pushing on the scale, remember NO Pain.
-You are simply checking where you are starting.
+When pressing on the scale, remember NO Pain.
+You are simply determining your ability.
 This is oftentimes more reliable than an MRI and much, much less expensive.

 This weight bearing test is essential to determine if you will benefit from the WristWidget.

 Test on the unaffected wrist first

 Stop at the edge of pain- any pain!

 Take 2 pieces of non-elastic tape- squeeze wrist together without compression on the ulnar head.

 There should be an immediate change in weight bearing tolerance.

 How do I know if my wrist is healing?
 Each week, measure your weight bearing tolerance while wearing the WristWidget.
 This should be done to the edge before pain but no further.
 Record your measurements to keep track of your progress as your wrist heals.
 Your goal is 100% return of weight bearing tolerance.